 Arrests.org is the parent company or “holding domain” for a family of locally-based websites scattered throughout the United States.
 Originally intended both for entertainment and as a public service, the websites have grown in popularity.

 To use the site, choose the state pages you wish to search in.
-For example, select New Mexico then navigate to the list of counties in that state.

 Then, choose from the counties listed for each state.
 From there, you will be able to find mugshots and other records posted from public sources.